awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_CreateWordPressBlog.md

 ## Next Steps<a name="WordPress-next-steps"></a>

 If you no longer need this instance, you can remove it to avoid incurring charges\.
-For more information, see [Clean Up Your Instance](EC2_GetStarted.md#ec2-clean-up-your-instance)\.
+For more information, see [Clean up your instance](EC2_GetStarted.md#ec2-clean-up-your-instance)\.

 If your WordPress blog becomes popular and you need more compute power or storage, consider the following steps:
 + Expand the storage space on your instance\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.
 + Move your MySQL database to [Amazon RDS](https://aws.amazon.com/rds) to take advantage of the service's ability to scale automatically\.
 + Migrate to a larger instance type\.
-For more information, see [Changing the Instance Type](ec2-instance-resize.md)\.
+For more information, see [Changing the instance type](ec2-instance-resize.md)\.
 + Add additional instances\.
 For more information, see [Tutorial: Increase the Availability of Your Application on Amazon EC2](ec2-increase-availability.md)\.

 For information about WordPress, see the WordPress Codex help documentation at [http://codex\.wordpress\.org/](http://codex.wordpress.org/)\.
 For more information about troubleshooting your installation, see [http://codex\.wordpress\.org/Installing\_WordPress\#Common\_Installation\_Problems](http://codex.wordpress.org/Installing_WordPress#Common_Installation_Problems)\.
 For information about making your WordPress blog more secure, see [http://codex\.wordpress\.org/Hardening\_WordPress](http://codex.wordpress.org/Hardening_WordPress)\.
 For information about keeping your WordPress blog up\-to\-date, see [http://codex\.wordpress\.org/Updating\_WordPress](http://codex.wordpress.org/Updating_WordPress)\.